Great Northern Expedition: The voyage of the academic group (1733–1743)

 The two Pacific divisions of the expedition, led by Martin Spanberg and Vitus Bering, left St. Petersburg in February and April 1733, while the academic group departed on August 8, 1733.
 In addition to the academy members Gmelin, Müller and Croyère, the group also included the Russian students Stepan Krasheninnikov, Alexei Grolanov, Luka Ivanov, Wassili Tretjakov and Fyodor Popov, the translator (also a student) Ilya Jaontov, the geodesists Andrei Krassilnikov, Moisei Uschakov, Nikifor Tschekin and Alexandr Ivanov, the instrument maker Stepan Ovsjanikov, and the painters Johann Christian Berckhan and Johann Wilhelm Lürsenius.
 Two soldiers accompanied them for their protection, together with a corporal and a drummer.
 The group used horses as land transportation and barges on water.

 The academic component's travel route took them first to Novgorod, Kazan, Jekaterinburg and Tyumen to Tobolsk, where they arrived in January 1734.
 In May, Gmelin and Müller separated from the rest of the group, who were put under Croyères' leadership, and travelled until December 1734 to the Irtysh River, and then onwards to Semipalatinsk, Kusnezk near Tomsk, and then onto Yeniseysk.
 Passing through Krasnoyarsk and Udinsk, they reached Irkutsk in March 1735.
 They left a portion of their baggage train there and began to survey the area around Lake Baikal.
 They studied trade in the Sino-Russian border city of Kyakhta in Transbaikal and visited the mines near Argun.
 They then returned to Irkutsk for the winter.
 In the meantime, Müller located and investigated area archives and made copies and transcriptions, while Gmelin studied plants he had collected over the course of the summer.

 Their next destination was Yakutsk, where the participants in the academic component were to meet with Bering and were then meant to travel on to Kamchatka together.
 After their departure from Irkutsk, the two scholars journeyed along the icy Angara River to Ilimsk, where they celebrated Easter.
 When the Lena River was free from ice, they resumed their voyage, travelling downstream with boats.
 They reached Yakutsk in September 1736.
 Almost all the members of the two Pacific divisions of the expedition had gathered there in the meantime, and as a result, Gmelin and Müller experienced difficulties in locating accommodation.

+Though aboard the St. Peter with Vitus Bering, Georg Wilhelm Steller was a naturalist by trade and contributed a considerable amount to the scientific observation and recording on the expedition.
+In his time on the journey, he sampled and recorded many plant and bird species that Europeans had never been exposed to.
+He was the first European to encounter and document the Aleut people.